ChaseAgulhas/client_app/README.md

 ### What is this repository for? ###

-* Our application aims to provide a simple solution for all fast food companies to advertise their products to anybody with a smartphone and facilitate with placing orders online.
+* Our applications aim to provide a simple solution for all fast food companies to advertise their products to anybody with a smartphone and facilitate with placing orders online.
 We also provide the company with a desktop application which they can use to manage their business and employees more effectively.
 * Version 1

 ### How do I get set up? ###